 What IFEX Members Are Doing

 The Media Foundation for West Africa has consistently called on the Gambian government to comply with the ruling of the ECOWAS Community Court of Justice through appeals and campaigns organised by MFWA with other civil society and free expression groups in West Africa.
-Currently, MFWA is conducting strategic litigation at the ECOWAS Court to ensure the Gambia's compliance and is working with ECOWAS officials to find strategies to address the issue of impunity in the region.
+Currently, MFWA is working with relevant stakeholders to reform media laws in the Gambia and to develop strategies to address the issue of impunity in the region more broadly.

 ARTICLE 19 has been active in demanding justice for Musa Saidykhan and Ebrima Manneh and conducted advocacy at the United Nations Human Rights Council, urging the government to honour the ECOWAS judgments and calling for the creation of a UN Special Rapporteur on the Human Rights Situation in the Gambia, among other measures to improve freedom of expression in the country.